Centro Galego de Arte Contemporánea: The building

 CGAC is located on the edge of Santiago de Compostela, in a space that shares neighborhood with the Convento de San Domingos de Bonaval, which houses the Panteón de Galegos Ilustres (trans., Pantheon of Illustrious Galicians) and the Museo do Pobo Galego (trans., Museum of the Galician People).
-Also the recovery of the San Domingos Park in the space adjacent to the CGAC, respects the distribution of the old convent garden, with the succession of terraces, a Galician solution to the utilization of the land's unevenness for agricultural use.
+Also the recovery of the San Domingos Park in the space adjacent to the CGAC, respects the distribution of the old convent garden, with the succession of terraces, a Galician solution to the use of the land's unevenness for agricultural use.

 It was designed by the Portuguese architect Álvaro Siza Vieira (Matosinhos, 1933).
 This is the only city outside Portugal that has two works by this architect, the other being the Faculty of Journalism, at the University of Santiago de Compostela.
 The building began to take shape in 1988, the project being presented in 1992 and construction being completed between 1993 and 1994.
 The structure has three floors that include an entrance porch, auditorium, coffee shop, library, administrative offices and exhibition halls.
 The terrace is accessible and provides a view of the roofs of the old quarter of the city and the Convent of San Domingos de Bonaval.